Application of the 4 Part Test to Software Development

 When conducting an R&D tax credit study, one of the first things any consulting firm will do is determine whether their client’s work meets the 4-part test requirements laid out in IRC Section 41.
 When it comes to software development, this test is extremely important, as it helps companies rapidly assess which aspects of their product development will qualify.

 Although the IRS is very particular about what is defined as qualified research activities (QRAs), software development is one of the most common industries to qualify for the R&D tax credit.
+For the broader question of which software activities qualify, see our guide on why most software development qualifies for the R&D tax credit.
 This is why the four-part test analysis is so effective (and necessary) to perform at the beginning of the qualification process.
 The four requirements are summarized below.

 Small businesses and startups that invest resources to design and develop new software can claim R&D credits.
 Additionally, investments to improve the software with new functionalities or capabilities are typically qualified research expenses (QREs).